-- the tendency to adopt the attitudes, behaviour, dress, etc of the group to which you
+- the tendency to adopt the attitudes, behaviour, dress, etc, of the group to which

 Example Sentences Including 'conformism'

 All this grim, cynical talk seems to fit the Brock legend, what with his lyrics often discussing death, God, addiction and conformism.